cloudmesh-community/book/chapters/class/516/quicktips.md

 student, the project has shown that they have not adequately used git.
 Thus, points will be deducted from the project.
-Furthermore, if we detect that a student has not contributed to a project, we may invite the student to give a detailed oral presentation of the project, including a demonstration of the examples in real-time to determine the project grade.
+Furthermore, if we detect that a student has not contributed to a project, we may invite the student (alone) to an oral presentation of all aspects of the project, including a live demonstration of the examples in real-time to determine the project grade.
+So if you work in a team contribute and do not have your team members do all your work.

 #### Bibliography